radius-project/bicep-types-aws/artifacts/bicep/aws/aws.networkmanager/default/types.md

 * **AttachmentPolicyRuleNumber**: int (ReadOnly): The policy rule number associated with the attachment.
 * **AttachmentType**: string (ReadOnly): The type of attachment.
 * **CoreNetworkArn**: string (ReadOnly): The ARN of a core network for the VPC attachment.
-* **CoreNetworkId**: string: The ID of a core network where you're creating a site-to-site VPN attachment.
+* **CoreNetworkId**: string (Required): The ID of a core network where you're creating a site-to-site VPN attachment.
 * **CreatedAt**: string (ReadOnly): Creation time of the attachment.
 * **EdgeLocation**: string (ReadOnly): The Region where the edge is located.
 * **OwnerAccountId**: string (ReadOnly): Owner account of the attachment.